tls-tools-ucl/.github/profile/README.md

-## TLS tools from UCL
+## TLS tools from UCL Geography

-This is a central repository for tools developed for use with terrestrial LiDAR data by the geography group at UCL.
+This is a central repository for tools developed for use with terrestrial LiDAR data by UCL Geography.

 Contributors include: